jaredlauer/capstone/README.md

 # capstone
-BrainStation Capstone Project - Detecting Cancer using CNNs
+## BrainStation Capstone Project - Detecting Cancer using CNNs
-Author: Jared Lauer
+## Author: Jared Lauer

-Following is a description of the files contained in this project.
-I recommend starting from the EDA notebook before proceeding to the notebooks containing CNN models.
+### Following is a description of the files contained in this project.
+I recommend starting from the EDA notebook before proceeding to the CNN1, VGG16, then ResNet50.

 1. EDA.ipynb